Overturned convictions in Canada: Robert Mailman and Walter Gillespie

 Robert Mailman and Walter Gillespie were two men from Saint John, New Brunswick who were wrongfully found guilty of second-degree murder in 1984 for the 1983 murder of George Gilman Leeman.
 The only evidence used in the trials had been two witness testimonies which had later been recanted due to admission of giving false testimonies.
 They were both sentenced to life imprisonment.
 Mailman and Gillespie, both of whom had been later put on parole, were fully acquitted for the murder on January 4, 2024.

 Both Mailman and Gillespie's freedom as innocent men have been short-lived; Gillespie died in his apartment on April 19, 2024, just over three months after being exonerated.
 He was 80.
 Mailman died of liver cancer on October 9, 2025, at the age of 77.

+Brandon Klayme

+Brandon Klayme was arrested in February 2020 for allegedly grooming a 12-year-old girl over Kik, after Halifax Regional Police confused his Kik account with the one used by the perpetrator, which had a nearly identical name.
+In 2023 he was convicted of child pornography charges, child luring, and making sexually explicit content available to a minor and sentenced to 18 months in prison.
+Klayme's account name was the only evidence linking him to the victim.
+In 2026 his legal team discovered the mistake and petitioned the Nova Scotia Court of Appeal, which declared that Klayme "should never have been charged, let alone convicted" and acquitted him on all charges.
+The true perpetrator is believed to have been an American based in California.